 I don’t find this argument very compelling.

-A fatal irony: Why the “circumcision solution” to the AIDS epidemic in Africa will increase transmission of HIV
+A fatal irony: Why the “circumcision solution” to the AIDS epidemic in Africa may increase transmission of HIV

 A handful of circumcision advocates have recently begun haranguing the global health community to adopt widespread foreskin-removal as a way to fight AIDS.
-Their recommendations follow the publication of three randomized controlled clinical trials (RCCTs) conducted in Africa between 2005 and 2007.
+Their recommendations follow the publication of three randomized controlled trials (RCTs) conducted in Africa between 2005 and 2007.

 These studies have generated a lot of media attention.
-In part this is because they supposedly show that circumcision reduces HIV transmission by a whopping 60%, a figure that wins the prize for “most misleading possible statistic” as we’ll see in a minute.
-Yet as one editorial concluded: “The proven efficacy of MC [male circumcision] and its high cost-effectiveness in the face of a persistent heterosexual HIV epidemic argues overwhelmingly for its immediate and rapid adoption.”
+In part this is because they claim to show that circumcision reduces HIV transmission by about 60%, a figure that (interpreted out of context) is ripe for misunderstanding, as we’ll see.
+Nevertheless, as one editorial concluded: “The proven efficacy of MC [male circumcision] and its high cost-effectiveness in the face of a persistent heterosexual HIV epidemic argues overwhelmingly for its immediate and rapid adoption.”

 Well, hold your horses.
-The “randomized controlled clinical trials” upon which these recommendations are based (I use scare quotes deliberately) represent bad science at its most dangerous: we are talking about poorly conducted experiments with dubious results presented in an outrageously misleading fashion.
-These data are then harnessed to support public health recommendations on a massive scale whose implementation would almost certainly have the opposite of the claimed effect, with fatal consequences.
-As Gregory Boyle and George Hill explain in their exhaustive analysis of the RCCTs:
+The “randomized controlled trials” upon which these recommendations are based are not without their flaws.
+Their data have been harnessed to support public health recommendations on a massive scale whose implementation, it has been argued, may have the opposite of the claimed effect, with fatal consequences.
+As Gregory Boyle and George Hill explain in their extensive analysis of the RCTs: